 Walt Disney was a storyteller.
 He was not particularly a businessman, preferring instead to become the driving creative force behind his company while leaving the practical bookwork to his brother Roy.
 Walt’s entire point behind creating Disneyland was to develop a place where families could have fun together.
-He wanted to give parents and children alike the chance to forget their troubles for a day by entering the world of make believe.
+He wanted to give parents and children alike the chance to forget their troubles for a day by entering the world of make-believe.
 By the time the Florida Project rolled around, all Walt wanted was a place that was big enough to hold all the dreams that he could ever dream.
 Walt retained a childlike spirit and enthusiasm until the very end.

 After Roy’s death, the Walt Disney Company was again thrown into a state of turmoil.
 The corporate uncertainty lasted until 1984, when the team of Michael Eisner and Stanley gold was put in charge.
 At the time it seemed that Eisner, a former children’s programming director and Paramount executive, was ideally suited to change the Walt Disney Company’s fortunes.

 Eisner’s reign began a new chapter in the company’s life.
 As a marketing genius, Eisner began to aggressively promote the Disney brand.
 During the Eisner era bold marketing strategies including Disney Stores and Disney Quest indoor interactive “theme parks” were attempted around the country.
 While the Disney Quest idea failed miserably and the Disney Stores limped along slowly for years before being sold to an outside company, much of Eisner’s branding was pure genius.
-Gradually, the American public and eventually the world made Walt Disney World one the top rated vacation destinations on Earth.
+Gradually, the American public and eventually the world made Walt Disney World one of the top-rated vacation destinations on Earth.

+Meanwhile, Eisner built liberally.
+First Disney-MGM Studios then later Animal Kingdom opened to mixed reviews.
 Subtlety gave way to the juggernaut of “progress,” as Eisner became emboldened.
 The “New Tomorrowland” came first and was probably the least controversial of the in-park changes.
 Ever since Epcot opened, the company had struggled with how to keep Tomorrowland from becoming dated.
 The decision was finally made to let it be dated, but handle this in a kitschy, fun way.
 This change had a cohesive theme and worked well.

-The Eisner years have at last come to an end.
+Michael Eisner stepped down as CEO of the Walt Disney Company on September 30, 2005.
 Eisner’s replacement, Bob Iger, has pledged to return to Disney’s roots.
-Fortunately, Eisner made relatively few permanent changes to the parks, and Iger is already working to repair the damage.
-Iger also has a strong plan for the future and a desire to see the company move forward while retaining the ideals that were so important to Walt.
+Iger also had a strong plan for the future and a desire to see the company move forward while retaining the ideals that were so important to Walt.